juxt/yada/README.md

 rationale is very similar to [Ratpack](http://www.ratpack.io/), but designed for Clojure.

+If you want to help, please join the discussion group [yada-discuss](https://groups.google.com/forum/#!forum/yada-discuss)

 ## Installation

 Add the following dependency to your `project.clj` file :-